zammad/zammad-org/src/en/documentation/use/advanced-features.md

 letters of the name of the colleague you want to mention.

-Zammad displays a list with all possible matches where you can pick one by clicking on it or by using the up and down arrows followed by
-<kbd>enter</kbd> on your keyboard.
+Zammad displays a list with all possible matches where you can pick one by clicking on it or by using the up and down arrows followed by [[enter]] on your keyboard.

 ## Subscribe to a Ticket